 In more light the leaves turn a deeper purple tone whereas in less light the leaves can grow light green.

-String of hearts can be sensitive to too much sun which causes the leaves to scorch, so avoid intense full sun to keep the plant a healthy color.
+A string of hearts can be sensitive to too much sun which causes the leaves to scorch, so avoid the intense full sun to keep the plant a healthy color.

 Watering String of Hearts

 String of hearts are native to Southern African countries such as Zimbabwe and South Africa.

 In their native habitat, they grow in rocky or sandy soils and live in climates with infrequent rainfall and low humidity.